Basic Automation¶

 Read Clipboard¶

-The following interface is used to read the current content of the phone's clipboard.
-It does not currently support Android 10+.
+The following interface reads the current content of the device clipboard.
+Android 10+ is not yet supported.

 d.get_clipboard()

-The following interface is used to write content to the current device's clipboard.
+The following interface writes content to the clipboard of the current device.

 Physical Keys¶

 You can use the following methods to simulate key presses.
-It supports more than ten keys such as KEY_BACK, KEY_DOWN, KEY_HOME, etc.
+More than ten key codes are supported, such as KEY_BACK, KEY_DOWN, KEY_HOME, etc.

 d.press_key(Keys.KEY_BACK)